rolehippie/mariadb/README.md

 ### mariadb_extra_databases

-List of additional databases to create
+List of additional databases to create for native installation

 #### Default value